MyPetORG/MyPet/CONTRIBUTING.md

 2. **Check if the issue has been fixed**

-3. **Include everything that helps to determine the problem** &mdash; ideally ZIP the complete MyPet folder + serverlog and provide a link to these files.
+3. **Include everything that helps to determine the problem** &mdash; See example below.

 A good bug report shouldn't leave others needing to chase you up for more